google/WebFundamentals/src/content/en/updates/2018/03/nic65.md

 Hopefully you’re using the navigation and resource timing APIs to track the performance of your site for real users.
-Until now, there hasn’t been an easy way for the server to report it’s performance timing.
+Until now, there hasn’t been an easy way for the server to report its performance timing.

 The new [Server Timing API](https://w3c.github.io/server-timing/) allows your server to pass timing information to the browser; giving you a better picture